-As we all move ahead in this competitive age, those who are not outsourcing are at a competitive disadvantage against those who are outsourcing.
+As we all move ahead in this competitive age, those who are not outsourcing are at a competitive disadvantage.
 Here we enumerate three main reasons why you should consider outsourcing software development:

-Cost: The primary reason customers started getting software written offshore is the same reason people vacation in Mexico: it’s cheaper.
+The primary reason customers started getting software written offshore is the same reason people vacation in Mexico: it’s cheaper.
 The hourly rate for a skilled developer has increased dramatically over the past few years.
-As if we all programmers run on gas
+As if we all programmers run on gas.

-By outsourcing your software development, you can have a whole skilled team working on your project for the same or less amount than hiring one on-site software developer.
-You can get more of your projects done, faster, easier, on time and under budget.
-You do not need to worry about hiring costs, training costs, finder fees etc. You can be freed from the constraints of a financial straight-jacket and get your killer dream apps created.
+For projects, you can have a whole skilled team working for the same or less amount than the on-site developer.
+In addition to that, you do not need to worry about hiring costs, training costs, finder fees etc. The process becomes faster, easier and under budget.

-Time: With the current economy and resource shortage, IT departments are stretched too thin already.
-They do not have time available to maintain company’s existing software systems, let alone create new applications or rewrite an existing old application.
+Due to lack of resources and economy shortage, IT companies do not have time available to maintain the company’s existing software systems, let alone create new applications or rewrite an existing old application.
 With outsourcing software maintenance you can free up your IT department’s time to work on strategically important tasks or you can have a killer application developed by Technosoft and not waste any of your existing IT’s valuable time.

-A key executive time saving area, often ignored, is report writing.
-Executives spend enormous amount of time gathering data and create ad hoc reports of their choice.
+A key executive time-saving area, often ignored, is report writing.
+Executives spend an enormous amount of time gathering data and create ad hoc reports of their choice.
 These tasks can be outsourced to an experienced data reporting company (Technosoft’s reporting wing is very skilled in creating complex business reports) saving the executive’s valuable time for other leadership tasks.
+This saves the executive’s valuable time for other leadership tasks.

 Finally, software development organizations are decreasing their product’s time to market by outsourcing their software development.
 And companies, using technology as a competitive edge, are outsourcing to have technology help them start saving time now.

-Skilled Resources: Its not about just saving cost, its about adding talent too (says Randy walker of IBM about outsourcing).
+It’s not about just saving cost, it is about adding talent too (says Randy Walker of IBM about outsourcing).
 Finding the right resource is very hard these days.
 And once you hire them it is very hard to retain them.
-By smart outsourcing you instantly inject skilled resources into your project on an as needed basis.
-You do not have to worry about spending enormous amount of time finding and retaining skilled resources.
+By smart outsourcing, you instantly inject skilled resources into your project on an as-needed basis.
+You do not have to worry about spending an enormous amount of time finding and retaining skilled resources.
 Software Outsourcing companies have equally good, or better, resources readily available.
-For example, Technosoft has majority of its workforce certified by technology vendors (Microsoft, Sun Microsystem, IBM, Oracle, etc).
+For example, Technosoft has the majority of its workforce certified by technology vendors (Microsoft, Sun Microsystem, IBM, Oracle, etc).
 They are well versed in different industry verticals.
-Technosoft’s focus on skill-set, effective communications, software processes, quality and leadership provides you with an excellent opportunity to utilize hard to find talent at an enticing price.
+Technosoft’s focus on skill-set, effective communications, software processes, quality, and leadership provides you with an excellent opportunity to utilize hard to find talent at an enticing price.

 We use all available communication tools/means available to ensure that effective communication takes place between our skilled resources and clients.